TACC/Lmod/docs/source/090_configuring_lmod.rst

   [yes/no, default: no, --with-tmodFindFirst].
 Normally Lmod uses the FIND BEST rule to search for defaults when searching C/N/V or N/V module layouts.
 A site can force FIND_FIRST for C/N/V or N/V module layouts to match the FIND_FIRST rule for N/V/V module layout.
+When this variable is set the default will only be chosen from the first directory.
 See :ref:`NVV-label` for more details.

 **LMOD_TMOD_PATH_RULE**:
   [yes/no, default: no, --with-tmodPathRule].
 Normally Lmod